riansap/riansap/README.md

 > _“Virtute duce, comite fortuna”_

-“Let virtue lead, and fortune follow.
+“Let virtue lead, and fortune follow.”

-I believe that doing the right thing with integrity and excellence will always bring long-term success — fortune is just a bonus.
+Doing the right thing with integrity and excellence will always bring long-term success — fortune is just a bonus.